 TC3 is one of 30 community colleges in the State University of New York (SUNY) system, and is located in Dryden, on a scenic 220-acre campus.
 The main campus building was recently renovated and features The Dr. Lucille S. Baker Commons, a learning center housing the library, student support services, and more.
 The campus building also includes a pool, computer and biology labs, a child care center, classrooms, and a new student center.
 The College also recently built a new athletic facility connected to the main building.
 It houses a 1,500-seat arena, a multipurpose field house, and a state-of-the-art fitness center.

 TC3 also is an innovator in residential housing amongst community colleges, offering about 820 beds in seven buildings on campus.
-The TC3 residence experience is complete with a strong core of student activities, meal service, and an active public safety office.
+The TC3 residence experience is complete with a strong core of student activities, meal service, and an active campus police.

 While the TC3 campus is modern, picturesque, and the community is welcoming and warm – the core strength of the TC3 experience is the quality of academic experience.
 We have a strong foundation of traditional academic programs that offer numerous transfer opportunities.
 And because of the strength of that foundation, we also are able to offer innovative programs that respond to and anticipate community economic opportunities and needs on a local, national, and global scale.